chenwilliam77/RiskAdjustedLinearizations.jl/README.md

 pkg> add RiskAdjustedLinearizations
 ```

 The package is compatiable with Julia `1.x` and is tested in Linux and Windows.
-The code should also be compatible with MacOS.
+The package should also be compatible with MacOS.

 ## Future Development